Introduction

 1. Screening and Assessment

-2. Counseling and Mentorship
+2. Counselings and Mentorship

-Counselors give one-on-one or small-group sessions that help students build certainty, manage emotions, and develop healthy coping mechanisms.
+Counsellors give one-on-one or small-group sessions that help students build certainty, manage emotions, and develop healthy coping mechanisms.

 3. Crisis Intervention